- HackSummit

 Syre are creating regional loops in America, Europe, including the northern part of Africa, and then in Southeast Asia with a completely different scaling approach than we currently see today.

 Their R&D facility is a 10,000 metric ton plant facility in the US that will be operational within approx. 6 months.
-Meanwhile they are already shortlisting sites in Vietnam, Portugal and then India, whilst continuing to build in the US.
+Meanwhile they are already shortlisting sites in Vietnam, and Portugal, whilst continuing to build in the US.

 And by targeting a size that is 250,000 metric tons they can magnify their output when compared to traditional capabilities of 10-30,000 metric tons.